l0051/Project_1/README.md

 Docker

 Create new docker from ubuntu image from docker file and preinstall “vim” and “build-essential” in it.
-Run scripts in it.
+Run scripts from /scripts directory in it.

 To build docker write in terminal: